natenka/pyneng-book-en/docs/source/book/06_control_structures/exceptions.rst

     Enter second number: 3
     Please enter only numbers

-In this case, ValueError exception occurs when user has entered a string instead of a number.
+In this case, ValueError exception raised when user has entered a string instead of a number.

-ZeroDivisionError exception occurs if second number is 0.
+ZeroDivisionError exception raised if second number is 0.

-If you do not need to display different messages on ValueError and ZeroDivisionError, you can do this (divide\_ver2.py file):
+If you do not need to print different messages on ValueError and ZeroDivisionError, you can do this (divide\_ver2.py file):

 .. code:: python